 Frequently Asked Questions

-Do you recommend Group or Private Lessons?
+Do you recommend Group or Private Classes?

-Group lessons with Rocky Mountain Dog Training are great for puppies who are up to date on vaccinations, and older dogs who are just in need of basic obedience work or fun activities.In some cases, a group may be challenging for a dog who has extreme difficulty working in any distractions.
+Group classes with Rocky Mountain Dog Training are great for puppies who are up to date on vaccinations, and older dogs who are just in need of basic obedience work or fun activities.In some cases, a group may be challenging for a dog who has extreme difficulty working in any distractions.
 We do not allow aggressive dogs into our group training classes.

-Private lessons are recommended for very young puppies who have no vaccination history or if their immune system is compromised, and for dogs who need work in areas that don't necessarily fall into basic obedience categories and who are in need of a behavior modification-type program.
-Private lessons are also appropriate for owners whose schedules are not static, or who are more focused in the comfort of a familiar or quiet place.
+Private classes are recommended for very young puppies who have no vaccination history or if their immune system is compromised, and for dogs who need work in areas that don't necessarily fall into basic obedience categories and who are in need of a behavior modification-type program.
+Private classes are also appropriate for owners whose schedules are not static, or who are more focused in the comfort of a familiar or quiet place.

 How long should I wait before enrolling my puppy in training?